ketch/optimized-erk-sd-rr/optimal_polynomials/README.txt

  - The order to which it approximates the exponential
  - The number of free coefficients in the optimization problem
  - The maximum stable step size
- - The maximum stable step size divided by the degree of the polynomial
+ - The maximum stable step size divided by the number of stages
  - The number of bisection iterations used to compute the polynomial

 The remaining columns (from the seventh to the last) contain the polynomial